fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 and providing the initial model given to startApp.
 During this process, each widget has its init function called.

-From that point on, whenever the model changes, buildUI will be called with the current model but its result will not be used directly.
-The reason for that is widgets may have internal state that needs to be kept around.
-To take care of this, the merge process is used.
+From that point on, whenever the model changes buildUI will be called with the current model, although the new version of the view will not be used directly.
+The reason is widgets in the old view may have internal state that needs to be kept around to be used by their new versions.
+The merge process takes care of this.

 ## Merge process